nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1.User requests to view a specific task by entering task index.
+1.User requests to view a specific task
 2.TaskBoss displays the task user requests. <br>
 Use case ends